Szakeroo/Szakeroo/README.md

 <br/>
 ![Szakeroo's github stats](https://github-readme-stats.vercel.app/api?username=szakeroo&show_icons=true)

-## I'm currently working on my portfolio and keep learning to finnaly get a job in this hard times.
+## I am currently learning type script to improve the security and structure of my applications.

 ## If You have an offer for me, please contact me at [![LinkedIn][1.3]][1.2].